X610S-06/simon-game/README.md

 Simon is a game of memory skill.
 It is a series of tones and lights, requiring a user to repeat the sequence in order.
 The game ends, if the user fails to do so.

-This website is mainly built as a part of self-learning.
+This website is mainly built as a part of self-learning using HTML, CSS and Javascript.

 # Clone and Use :